 - Benign tumors (e.g., cholesteatomas, acoustic neuromas, facial nerve schwannomas, parotid gland neoplasms)

-- Congenital conditions such as Moebius syndrome.
+- Congenital conditions (e.g., Moebius syndrome)

 Facial nerve disorders can cause weakness, paralysis and involuntary movement or twitching.
 These symptoms can be challenging to live with, affecting appearance, and impacting the ability to close the eyes, smile and speak.
-Experts at the Facial Nerve Clinic are dedicated to improving appearance, facial function, non-verbal communication, and overall wellbeing of people with facial nerve disorders.
-Our multidisciplinary approach provides expertise in otology, neurosurgery, plastic surgery and physical therapy.
-We work side-by-side with our colleagues at UC San Diego Neurological Institute.